Bhagwanji

-Followers
+Bhagwanji, also known as Gumnami Baba (lit.
+'Baba with no name'), was an ascetic who lived approximately the last thirty years of his life in various parts of Uttar Pradesh, India.
+He is best known for being the object of unfounded rumors that asserted his real identity as being Subhas Chandra Bose.
+These claims have repeatedly been found to be unsubstantiated by numerous investigations.
+Bose presumed to have died in a plane crash on 18 August 1945, but legends and rumors of his purported survival have circulated ever since.

-Gumnami Baba or Bhagwanji never had a huge circle of followers.
-His clandestine way of conducting day-to-day affairs, limited his option of making followers among the mass.
-Yet few followers from Calcutta used to frequently come and meet him.
-Most of them were related to Leela Roy's group.
+Bhagwanji died on 16 September 1985, in Ayodhya.

 Items recovered from Bhagwanji's belongings

 Several items were recovered from Bhagwanji's belongings which were sent to district treasury in 26 wooden boxes.
-Details of those items were reported in many news papers.
+Details of those items were reported in many newspapers.
 Items contained huge collection of books in English, Hindi and Bengali, numerous Indian and foreign magazines and newspapers, many foreign made items, letters from some very important political and national leaders, maps, photographs of Bose's family members and some Indian National Army memorabilia.